 In developing countries, medicinal plants are attaining greater importance in the primary health care of individuals and communities.
 For the proper identification and standardization of crude drugs, accurate anatomical and morphological description of the botanical sources of these drugs is necessary, and this description must take into account all the diagnostic features for an accurate species identification including the pollen micro-morphometry (Fazal et al. 2013).
 Despite the high interest in these two endangered species no extensive studies have been made on their pollen morphology especially in R. tetraphylla and both species lack accurate information about their pollen micro-morphometry.
 Thus, the present study aims to provide accurate information regarding the pollen morphology in R. serpentina and R. tetraphylla and provide an auxiliary tool for the correct identification of these two endangered species which are used for medicinal purposes.
 The distribution of these two species of Rauvolfia within India is provided in Fig. 1.

-General account on pollen morphology and its implications

 Pollen morphology is of fundamental significance in the wider applications of palynological science, especially for the recognition and identification of isolated pollen grains, such as those recovered from the atmosphere, honey or sedimentary deposits.
 In addition, palynology serves as an important source of phylogenetic information and has made a tremendous contribution to the systematics and phylogeny of angiosperms based on evolutionary trends in pollen wall architecture (Wodehouse 1936; Erdtman 1952; 1957; 1971; Nair 1965; Walker & Doyle 1975).
 Recently a number of papers on pollen morphology of various taxa have documented its contribution to plant systematics (Moon et al. 2008; Tripathi et al. 2017; 2019; Farooqui et al. 2019; Gasparino et al. 2021; Hu et al. 2021).
 Moreover, pollen morphological data in combination with other botanical data offers one of the most promising means of understanding the ecology and demography of a species (Rasoloarijao 2019).
 For example, the exine morphology of pollen is a prominent feature with characteristic variations between species or among its variants which can be identified through FESEM studies.